Marche | Wine region

 € 21,95 = 29,27 €/L

-The single-varietal Montepulciano Quinta Regio is a truly powerful wine from the Marche region, whose deep, midnight-black color heralds its intense structure.
-The multi-layered bouquet combines aromas of ripe blueberries and preserved fruit in a rum pot, which are harmoniously interwoven with fine notes of leather and tobacco.
-On the palate, the wine is balsamic and subtly medicinal, supported by a perfectly balanced elegance and an exceptional length on the finish.
-The 36 months of ageing in wooden...
+The single-varietal Montepulciano Quinta Regio is a powerful red wine from the Marche region, whose midnight black color already visually announces its intense structure.
+The complex bouquet reveals aromas of ripe blueberries and rum-pot fruit, finely interwoven with notes of leather, tobacco and a hint of balsamic spice, which lend the wine a striking...

 € 29,95 = 39,93 €/L